 U.K. Expels 23 Russian Diplomats Over Use Of Military-Grade Nerve Agent

 The U.K. is expelling 23 Russian diplomats as punishment for a chemical weapons attack that took place in England.
-Prime Minister Theresa May has said Russia was likely behind the poisoning of a former Russian spy, who along with his daughter was exposed to a lethal nerve agent that was developed in Russia.
+Prime Minister Theresa May has said Russia was likely behind the poisoning of a former Russian spy who, along with his daughter, was exposed to a lethal nerve agent that was developed in Russia.

 May called the attack a "barbaric act" as she announced the punishment on Russia on Wednesday.
 She said the U.K. has revoked an invitation to Russian Foreign Minister Sergey Lavrov to visit Britain, citing Russia's "affront" to international standards and laws.

-Both Sergei Skripal, who worked for Britain while serving in Russia's intelligence service, and his daughter, Yulia, remain hospitalized after being found on March 4, slumped over on a bench in Salisbury, England.
+Both Sergei Skripal, who worked for Britain while serving in Russia's intelligence service, and his daughter, Yulia, remain hospitalized after being found slumped over on a bench in Salisbury, England, on March 4.
 A police officer is also receiving treatment after responding to the scene.
-An investigation found they were exposed to a lethal Novichok nerve agent — a material that's viewed as the exclusive property of Russia.
+An investigation found they were exposed to a lethal Novichok nerve agent — a material that is viewed as the exclusive property of Russia.

 Russia, the prime minister said, is "culpable for the attempted murder" of Skripal and his daughter.